Salim (film): Plot

-Salim realizes he will not be left alive by Thavapunniyam once he lets go of the hostages.
+Salim realises he will not be left alive by Thavapunniyam once he lets go of the hostages.
 So he demands a car for him to leave and tells the police not to follow him.
-This time, Thavapunniyam arranges a car that is fixed with a bomb and a remote detonator.
+This time, Thavapunniyam arranges a car fitted with a bomb and a remote detonator.
 Salim continues to hold Guru hostage and gets into the latter's car instead.
 Later, Thavapunniyam receives a call from Guru telling him that Salim left him on the East Coast Road and escaped.
 Thavapunniyam orders his men to bring Guru back and kill Salim, who has driven away and made it look like an automobile accident.
-The men chase the car with trucks and crash into it, only to find it was Salim who chose to leave the car, and it was Guru who was driving inside.
+The men chase the car with trucks and crash into it, only to find Guru inside.